-Probably the second-most-popular neighborhood in San Francisco after Fisherman's Wharf is Chinatown.
-This must-visit neighborhood sees more visitors per year than even the Golden Gate Bridge, and it's not difficult to understand why — it's that cool.
+Probably the second-most-popular neighborhood to visit in San Francisco after Fisherman's Wharf is Chinatown.
+This must-visit neighborhood sees more visitors per year than even the Golden Gate Bridge, and it's not difficult to understand why – it's that cool.

 If you let your mind wander a bit while walking down a street in Chinatown, it's not difficult to convince yourself that you really are in China.
 In fact, San Francisco's Chinatown boasts the largest population of ethnic Chinese outside of China, so it's really not that much of a stretch.